kutaslab/fitgrid-dev/joss/paper.md

 $\hat{\beta}_{0}(t)$ for the regression model $y(t) = \beta_{0}(t) +
 \varepsilon(t)$, fit by minimizing squared error [@SmiKut2015].
-The average ERP can be viewed as a time series of model parameter estimates and generalizing to more complex models, e.g., multiple regression $y(t) = \beta_{0} + \beta_{1}X_{1} + \ldots +
+The average ERP can be viewed as a time series of model parameter estimates.
+Generalizing to more complex models, e.g., multiple regression $y(t) = \beta_{0} + \beta_{1}X_{1} + \ldots +
 \beta_{p}X_{p} + \varepsilon$, likewise produces time series of estimates for the constant and each regressor coefficient, the